shilewenuw/AlgorithmsWithWriteups/README.md

 # AlgorithmsWithWriteups
-Links to Algorithms and their Writeups I've developed at QuantConnect
+Here are some links to algorithms converted from academic papers, as well as their writeups, that I've developed at QuantConnect.

 Modeling a Pairs Trading Process as an Ornstein-Uhlenbeck Process to derive Optimal Entry and Liquidation Values
 [Backtest/Code](https://www.quantconnect.com/terminal/processCache/?request=embedded_backtest_14b6c6614134b8af76818387e9e74232.html)